 The automation first era brings with it an exciting, rapidly evolving time in modern business history.
 While many companies today have navigated the early stages of automation adoption alone, you don’t have to.
 UiPath and our network of expert partners are here to guide you through the exciting changes that lie ahead.

-At UiPath, we’ve built our end-to-end enterprise automation platform on the feedback and experience of our customers.
+We’ve built our end-to-end enterprise automation platform on the feedback and experience of our customers.
 We believe that automation tools should be open for everyone to learn, use, and share.

 That’s why we’ve created an automation suite that gives you the tools you need to create better, more efficient business processes and frees up time for the high-value innovation that sets your company apart.
 From the C-suite champion to the developers on the front line, UiPath offers resources and support for everyone involved in the automation journey.